Michael Hayes (wrestler): Managing The Hardy Boyz (1999)

 Hayes returned to active competition in 1999 for Power Pro Wrestling, where he won the promotion's title.
 He soon came back to WWF TV as the manager for The Hardy Boyz (Matt and Jeff Hardy).
-The Hardy Boyz lost the Tag Team Titles to The Acolytes at Fully Loaded when Hayes was pinned in a handicap match; he was fired by them in August.
+He competed in a couple of matches with the Hardyz against The Brood.
+The Hardy Boyz lost the Tag Team Titles to The Acolytes at Fully Loaded when Hayes was pinned in a handicap match.
+Hayes defeated Tracy Smothers on Shotgun Saturday Night July 17 episode.
+He was fired by them in August.